 Welcome!
 Time to talk about why I don’t like Sit-ups and crunches and what I do like.
-I’m obviously right because I am awesome-DONT argue!
-So please listen because I want to save you from making the same mistakes I made as an athlete and coach.
-My aim is to provide you with some suitable replacements that steer you in the right direction when it comes to trunk training.
+So please listen because I want to save you from making the same mistakes I made as an athlete.
+My aim is to provide you with some suitable replacements that steer you in the right direction when it comes to trunk training

-The problem with the majority of people is they see the “core” or trunk as abs.
+The problem with the majority of us see the “core” or trunk as abs.
 However the trunk is actually made up of the quads, glutes, abdomen, back muscle groups, deltoids and pectorals.
 By focusing just on the abs we miss the boat when it comes to developing a powerful trunk.

 Tight hip flexors, weak glutes and poor trunk strength often lead to loads of problems like hamstring injuries, lower back injuries and often excessive t-spine flexion.
 If you are finding this article interesting then checkout how trunk training can fix lumbar spine pain

-So when can I do a Sit Up?
+So when can we do a Sit Up?

 Here are some exercises I would recommend you put in to your trunk training session:

 - Plank and Side plank